oracle-livelabs/database/ahf/ahf-apply-metadata-and-framework-updates/ahf-apply-metadata-and-framework-updates.md

 Run the **ahfctl deleteupdatebackup** command to delete the backup directories used for AHF update.

+>**Note:**
->**Note:** If you delete backup directories for a specific update ID, then you cannot rollback to that specific update ID.
+- If you delete backup directories for a specific update ID, then you cannot rollback to that specific update ID.
+- Repeat Task 1 if you have performed Task 2.

 1. To view the list of backup directories in the patch/update directory: